Santiago Visentin

-Santiago Guido Visentin (born 5 March 1999) is an Argentine football player who plays as a centre-back for Italian club Cerignola.
+Santiago Guido Visentin (born 5 March 1999) is Argentine football player who plays as a centre-back.

 Club career

 He made his professional Serie C debut for Virtus Verona on 26 January 2020 in a game against Feralpisalò.

 On 1 August 2021, he signed with Serie B club Crotone for the term of three years, with an option to extend for fourth year.
 He made his Serie B debut for Crotone on 22 August 2021 against Como.

 On 31 January 2022, he joined Cittadella.

 Personal life

 On 31 January 2023, Visentin was charged with gang rape and sentenced to six years in prison together with four other former teammates of his from his time at Virtus Verona.